Becky-catherine/Style4D-Bench/HGST/README.md

-If you encounter issues related to the weight file format, please re-download the VGG weights from the provided link.
+If you encounter issues related to the weight file format, please re-download all weights from the provided link.